UTNZ HANDICAP RULES

 XXX bracket (C2) - below 76% 10 over 50 (30 over 150)

 1.2 Movement from this ‘bracket’ (earned handicap) will be established from shooting Universal Trench targets only, for percentage rule off movements.
 (Percentage movements will be applicable to both UTNZ Inc. Universal Trench and Ball Trap matches) Earned ‘handicap by placing’ movements shall only be earned at UTNZ Inc. managed qualifying tournaments, and shall only be applicable to the discipline in which they were earned.

 a) Earned handicap by percentage will be established at each percentage rule off of Universal Trench targets in a shooters NZCTA handicap book.
 The number of targets shot to be re-bracketed up shall be 150, and the number of targets shot to be re-bracketed down shall be 300.
 (As per NZCTA rule 3-01 (h) rule offs shall occur at the conclusion of a match, not necessarily the end of a day.)

 b) Earned handicap by placing.
-(Earned handicap by placing movements will be applicable to both UTNZ Inc. Universal Trench and Ball Trap matches, but may only be earned in the Universal Trench match).
-A first placing at a UTNZ Inc. managed qualifying event in the Universal Trench match shall incur a 2 bracket upward movement.
+(Earned handicap by placing movements will be applicable to all UTNZ Inc. Handicap matches, and may only be earned and applied in the their respective disciplines).
+A first placing at a UTNZ Inc. managed qualifying event shall incur a 2 bracket upward movement in that discipline.
 A second or third placing shall incur a single bracket upward movement.

 c) Penalties earned via placings (as in b above) are not cumulative with percentage penalties.
 Only the highest penalty shall apply.